kirankumar-727/subtext/README.md

 # Subtext Media

-Premium, research-driven documentary publishing.
-Everything has a subtext.
+Premium, research-driven documentary publishing. -*Everything has a subtext*.

-## 📂 Repository
+## Repository

 This is a private npm-workspaces/Turborepo monorepo with three architectural boundaries: